 Jody Slocum worked as a rug weaver for over 15 years.
 She studied weaving and dying in Japan.
 She has traveled extensively throughout the developing world.
 The combination of her passion for social justice and textiles brought her to join the NGO Farmer to Farmer in 1992.
 For over 20 years Jody has been on the board of directors of Farmer to Farmer.
 Today that work focuses on selling coffee grown by Mayan women farmers and raising money for school scholarships for Maya families in Guatemala.

-Mary Anne Wise, President & Co-Founder
+Mary Anne Wise, President & Co-Founder (on the right)

 Mary Anne Wise is an esteemed American textile artist, curator and visionary advocate for indigenous textile traditions.
 She is nationally recognized as an accomplished weaver, inspired creator of one-of-a-kind hooked rugs, and, as a rug hooking design teacher.

 Her work is in numerous corporate and private collections throughout the US.
 In 2009 she co-founded Cultural Cloth to promote sales that support women textile practitioners from around the world including her Guatemalan rug-hooking students.